grantjenks/python-runstats/README.rst

   >>> from runstats.fast import Statistics, Regression  # Cython-optimized

 When importing from `runstats` the `fast` version is preferred and the `core` version is used as fallback.
-Micro-benchmarking :ref:`Statistics<Statistics>` and :ref:`Regression<Regression>` by calling `push` repeatedly shows the Cython-optimized extension as 20-40 times faster than the pure-Python extension.
+Micro-benchmarking Statistics and Regression by calling `push` repeatedly shows the Cython-optimized extension as 20-40 times faster than the pure-Python extension.

 .. _`RunStats`: http://www.grantjenks.com/docs/runstats/